K7MDL2/KEITHSDR/SDR_RA8875/README.md

     25. Added FM demodulation stage which required more audio path switching.
 Moved mode-specific switching into mode.cpp to celan things up better.
 FM mode not tested until I can rig up a FM signal source.
 Also there is no squelch yet.
     26. Added new AudioLMSDenoiseNotch_F32 function.
 Existing Notch and NR buttons turns them on and off.
 Parameters are hard coded while testing how it works.
 Only 1 can be on at a time.
     27. RX chain and TX chains finally working well I think.
 Can now transmit test tones in either upper or lower sideband on demand at full Teensy audio output level around 3V p-p each channel.
 Some weird stuff on the RX side got fixed in the process.
 Can select (in the code) mic, Test Tone and Test Tone B in any combo.
 You do have to adjust the tone level or mixer gains to prevent clipping if multiple sources are enabled.
 RX/TX hardware is a NT7V QSD/QSE so have I and Q for both TX and RX sides.
+    28. Measured the MDS (by ear and visual on the display) at about -128dBM with no filters or preamp/attenuators on 80M band.
+    29. Restructured Rx/TX function, added TwoToneTest variable (default OFF, Mic ON) for use in TX mode.

 ## Jan 2022